Homes Can Respect Residents’ Dignity and Prevent Sexual

 female residents with intimate procedures is a violation of

 women’s dignity.
 To make matters worse, many of those

 women have dementia or serious physical conditions that leave

 them defenseless and unable to speak up.

-Most women’s prisons in the United States have policies
+Many women’s prisons in a number of states have policies

 that prohibit male security guards from stripping female inmates—even